-3) The board may promulgate administrative regulations pursuant to Chapter 13A and this chapter to carry out the provisions of this chapter.
+3) The board may promulgate administrative regulations in accordance with KRS Chapter 13A and this chapter to carry out the provisions of this chapter.

 4) The board may conduct hearings and keep records and minutes necessary to carry out the function of this chapter.

 5) The board may evaluate the qualifications and authorize the issuance of licenses, registration, or certification to qualified candidates.

 6) The board may renew licenses, registrations, and certifications, require continuing education as a condition for renewal, and promulgate administrative regulations regarding the issuance and renewal of retired and inactive licenses.